Hubmakerlabs/hoover/README.md

 To get started with Hoover, follow these steps:

 1. **Install Go** (version 1.22.6 or higher) [Go Download](https://go.dev/dl)
-2. **Generate Key** for local Arweave testing [Arlocal Setup](https://github.com/textury/arlocal)
-3. **Run the Test Harness**: Generate new RSA key or load an old one for Arweave uploading
+2.  **Generate Key**: Generate new RSA key or load an old one for Arweave uploading

    Run the following command from the project root:
    ```bash
    go run ./cmd/keygen/. > keyfile.json
    ```
-5. **Run the Hoover**: You can now start Hoover:
+3. **Run the Hoover**: You can now start Hoover:
    ```bash
    ARWEAVE_GATEWAYS=https://up.arweave.net WALLET_FILE=keyfile.json go run ./cmd/hoover/.
    ```
-6. **Start the Browser Interface**: Finally, start the browser to view and interact with the Hoover data:
+4. **Start the Browser Interface**: Finally, start the browser to view and interact with the Hoover data:
    ```bash
    cd browser
    npm install